 Added by Editorial on September 19, 2012 at 1:00 — No Comments

 On episode 105 of the Americana Music Show, Lisa Biales plays 3 tracks from Just Like Honey and talks about her first gig, how she learned to project her voice in noisy crowds, and how she met her “blues sister.”
-Plus, new music from Birds of…Continue
+Plus, new music from Birds of Chicago, AJ Downing, Malcolm Holcombe, Patterson Hood, Janis…Continue

 Added by Calvin Powers on September 17, 2012 at 6:30 — No Comments

-The Slim Panatella's get ready for the off (Rob Ellen and Cigar Box Don…Continue
+The Slim Panatella's get ready for the off (Rob Ellen and Cigar Box Don Jack)

 Added by The Medicine Show on September 16, 2012 at 22:30 — No Comments

 It’s been ten years since I first saw Jimmy LaFave perform live, it was at the Newport Folk Festival where he presented the ‘Ribbon of Highway, Endless Skyway’ tribute to Woody Guthrie as well as performing his own set on main stage – from that moment on I was smitten!
-His voice is…Continue
+His voice is so distinctive, full of plaintive timbres that never fail to move me.

 Added by Jela Webb on September 16, 2012 at 11:00 — No Comments